 To find out what is happening in Marloes and St Brides - click on the link Marloes & St Brides Community website

-The next community council meeting will be held on Monday 17th November 2017 at 7.30pm in Marloes Village Hall.
-Members of the community are welcome to attend and may address the meeting at the invitation of the Chair.
+The next community council meeting will be held on Monday 9th August 2021 at 7.30pm in Marloes Village Hall.
+Members of the community are welcome to attend, subject to Covid restrictions, and may address the meeting at the invitation of the Chair.